MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 - Products
 - Chargebacks

-Each of your files must meet these requirements and should follow the [required schemas](schema.md) to ensure the files can be properly interpreted by Dynamics 365 Fraud Protection.
+Each of your files must meet these requirements and follow the [required schemas](schema.md) to ensure the files can be properly interpreted by Dynamics 365 Fraud Protection.

 - CSV (comma separated) format
 - Maximum file size: 10 GB